ariewjy/triple_combo_web_plotter/README.md

 - Ability to calculate VSH from Gamma-Ray or Density-Neutron logs.
 - Ability to calculate porosity (total or effective) from Density only or Density-Neutron combination (Crossplot).
 - Ability to calculate water saturation (Sw) using Archie's equation.
+- Ability to plot data in a form of Histogram and Scatter Plot.
 - Ability to download all plots in a pdf format.
+- Ability to export the final data (Original LAS data + Formation Evaluation data: VSH, POROSITY, SW)

 ## Some Limitations:
 - Only accepting LAS file 2.0.